gisturiz/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React JS is a Javascript library used for building UIs.
+React allows developers to build reusable UI components enabling them to create large web applications where data can change without reloading the page.
+The main problem React tries to solve is speed, scalability and simplicity of use.

 - [ ] What does it mean to _think_ in react?

+  Thinking in React refers to breaking down the UI into components based on hierarchy.
+React functions as a one-way data flow down the component hierarchy, so being able to break down components with single responsibility principle in mind is important when planning your UI.

 - [ ] Describe state.

+  State hold information and is used when a component needs to keep track of information between renderings the component itself can create, modify and use the state.
+Unlike props, state is mutable.

 - [ ] Describe props.

+  Props are properties being passed into components similar to how arguments are passed into functions.
+Props can be passed down from parents or can be set within the components themselves.
+Unlike state, props are immutable.

 ## Project Set Up